Download my CV (updated September 2021)

 Hello!
-I am an Assistant Professor at Utah State University in the Department of Landscape Architecture and Environmental Planning.
-I am also a co-director of VIVID Lab (Visualization, Instrumentation and Virtual Interaction Design Laboratory) at USU.
+I am an Assistant Professor in Urban Forestry at the University of British Columbia in the Department of Forest Resources Management.
+I am also an Adjunct Professor at Utah State University (USU) in the Department of Landscape Architecture and Environmental Planning.
+At USU, I had been a co-director of VIVID Lab (Visualization, Instrumentation and Virtual Interaction Design Laboratory).
 With degrees in landscape architecture and urban planning and design, I conduct behavioral research through spatial data analytics and digital technologies.
 Ultimately, my research aims to understand how to design healthy, just, and resilient cities through smart growth and urban nature.
 Primary research agendas include:

 - Sustainable community design and its behavioral outcomes: Smart growth (compact, mixed-use, walkable, and environment-friendly community design) can solve societal issues that sprawl developments have generated, such as public health issues, social isolation, job-housing mismatch, and the destruction of ecological systems.
 My research examines the effectiveness of smart growth design and policies on people’s quality of life—in particular, health and travel outcomes.